 Imaging can help doctors look for changes in the brain’s appearance.
 Two commonly used imaging techniques are computed tomography, or CT, and magnetic resonance imaging, or MRI.
-Both are sophisticated technologies that may be able to detect that certain brain areas are shrinking in NCL patients.
-1, 10
+Both are sophisticated technologies that may be able to detect that certain brain areas are shrinking in children with juvenile Batten disease.11,13

 - *DNA analysis

 *There can often be difficulty seeing the signs described above.
 For example, the interior surface of the eye can appear normal early in the disease when autoflourescent deposits are very small.
 Vacuolated lymphocytes and dolichols may be present at levels too low to detect in blood or urine.
 The only definitive diagnosis for genetic diseases like juvenile Batten disease is a DNA test.2,5,8